pberthonneau/angegar.github.io/docs/Kubernetes/bluegreen/index.md

 !!! info
-    To use the code above you will have to update FQDN to match your DNS zone
+    To use the code above you will have to update FQDN to match your DNS zone The code used to perform the hands-on is available [here](https://github.com/angegar/k8s-nginx-bluegreen)

 !!! info "Conclusion"